Little has been written on what it takes to create a great case study to use for teaching negotiation.

 Florrie Darwin (Harvard Law School) emphasized that there is a difference between what people learn and what people remember.
 Sebenius summarized the ongoing challenge in the field “to explore more systematically the various aspects of cases and how they map onto student learning.”

-Written by Carrie O’Neil, taken from the bi-annual e-newsletter Negotiation Pedagogy at the Program on Negotiation E-Newsletter (NP@PON), which can be found here.
+Written by Carrie O’Neil, edited by Warren Dent, taken from the bi-annual e-newsletter Negotiation Pedagogy at the Program on Negotiation E-Newsletter (NP@PON), which can be found here.